Wi-Fi: Interference

 Network planning frequency allocations for North America and Europe.
 Using these types of frequency allocations can help minimize co-channel and adjacent-channel interference.

 In the 2.4 GHz wavebands as well as others, transmitters straddle multiple channels.
 Overlapping channels can suffer from interference unless this is a small portion of the total received power.

-Wi-Fi connections can be blocked or the Internet speed lowered by having other devices in the same area.
-Wi-Fi protocols are designed to share the wavebands reasonably fairly, and this often works with little to no disruption.
+Wi-Fi connections can be blocked or the network throughput lowered by having other devices in the same area.
+Wi-Fi protocols are designed to share the radio bandwidth reasonably fairly.
 To minimize collisions with Wi-Fi and non-Wi-Fi devices, Wi-Fi employs Carrier-sense multiple access with collision avoidance (CSMA/CA), where transmitters listen before transmitting and delay transmission of packets if they detect that other devices are active on the channel, or if noise is detected from adjacent channels or non-Wi-Fi sources.
-Nevertheless, Wi-Fi networks are still susceptible to the hidden node and exposed node problem.
+Nevertheless, Wi-Fi networks are still susceptible to the hidden node and exposed node problems.

 A standard speed Wi-Fi signal occupies five channels in the 2.4 GHz band.
-Interference can be caused by overlapping channels.
-Any two channel numbers that differ by five or more, such as 2 and 7, do not overlap (no adjacent-channel interference).
-The oft-repeated adage that channels 1, 6, and 11 are the only non-overlapping channels is, therefore, not accurate.
+Adjacent-channel interference can be caused by overlapping channels.
+Any two channel numbers that differ by five or more, such as 2 and 7, do not overlap.
 Channels 1, 6, and 11 are the only group of three non-overlapping channels in North America.
 However, whether the overlap is significant depends on physical spacing.
-Channels that are four apart interfere a negligible amount – much less than reusing channels (which causes co-channel interference) – if transmitters are at least a few metres apart.
+Channels that differ by four interfere a negligible amount – much less than reusing channels (which causes co-channel interference) – if transmitters are at least a few metres apart.
 In Europe and Japan where channel 13 is available, using Channels 1, 5, 9, and 13 for 802.11g and 802.11n is viable and recommended.